Food & Resource Recovery Work Group

 Previous Co-chairs: Nancy Nunn, Harry R. Hughes Center for Agro-ecology; Jill Jefferson, Shenandoah County

-Facilitated by: Yona Sipos, Local Concepts, LLC & Chesapeake Foodshed Network Email
+Facilitated by: Sonia Keiner, Local Concepts, LLC & Chesapeake Foodshed Network (click on the name to email Sonia with questions, ideas, and agenda items)

-The CFN FRRWG Drive Folder with resources & meeting notes.
+- CFN FRRWG Drive Folder with resources & meeting notes

 Yes, I'd like to join this listserv